 Whole-ore amalgamation is commonly practiced in the Philippines.
 The ore is mixed with water and crushed in a rod mill (a rotating drum with metal rods inside), after which mercury is added and milled with the ore.
 The gold dissolves in the mercury and forms amalgam.
 After the milling, the content is poured into a tub where the mercury (holding the gold) sinks to the bottom.
 Excess mercury is recovered, and by blowtorching the remaining bit of amalgam, the mercury evaporates leaving behind the gold.

-In Benguet province, a group of miners have been using the mercury-free gravity-borax method (GBM) for gold extraction for decades.
+In Benguet province, a group of miners has been using the mercury-free gravity-borax method (GBM) for gold extraction for decades.
 This method basically requires the same equipment as the amalgamation methods.
-However, after the rod milling, an ore concentrate holding the heavy minerals is produced by using a launder (gold sluice) and a gold washing pan.
+However, after the rod milling, an ore concentrate holding the heavy minerals is produced by using a launder (gold sluice) or a gold trommel.
 The heavy mineral concentrate is mixed with borax powder.
 By blowtorching the mix, the borax melts and the gold sinks to the bottom.
 It has recently been demonstrated that under identical conditions, GBM yields more gold than the traditional amalgamation method.
 Despite this advantage, GBM is not widely used outside Benguet.
 No earlier studies have documented that GBM can be implemented in an area using whole-ore amalgamation.
 Earlier technology transfer projects have promoted retorting of amalgam as a preventive technology in ASGM.

 A project area in Mindanao, 20% of the miners have already converted to the mercury-free method.

 Unfortunately, this method is ineffective in areas using whole-ore amalgamation, since up to 90% of the mercury is lost to the tailings (the waste product consisting of fine sand) and only 10% is lost by blowtorching of amalgam.
 Thus, only a small fraction of the mercury spill from whole-ore amalgamation can be recovered with a retort.
-Introduction of cyanidation techniques has also been suggested as a way to reduce or eliminate the use of mercury in ASGM.
-Although most cyanide compounds decompose into nontoxic forms, cyanide itself is highly toxic and exchanging one toxic chemical with another may be regarded as a controversial solution.
+The introduction of cyanidation techniques has also been suggested as a way to reduce or eliminate the use of mercury in ASGM.
+Although most cyanide compounds decompose into nontoxic forms, cyanide itself is highly toxic, and exchanging one toxic chemical with another may be regarded as a controversial solution.

 BORAX RECOVERS MORE GOLD than MERCURY

 We present the results of a project in which GBM was introduced in two mining communities in the Philippines where whole-ore amalgamation was widely practiced.
-The main objective of the project was to reduce mercury pollution from small-scale gold mining by encouraging ASGMs to use a mercury free method.
+The main objective of the project was to reduce mercury pollution from small-scale gold mining by encouraging ASGMs to use a mercury-free method.

 This article aims to: